karen07/antiblock-openwrt-package/README.md

 # AntiBlock OpenWrt package
-Files to build the OpenWrt package AntiBlock
+Files to build the OpenWrt package AntiBlock.